sedol1339/files/abstracts.md

     - We discuss causal (predict Effect from Cause) and anticausal (Cause from Effect) predictions
     - Hypothesis: under an independence assumption for causal mechanism and input, semi-supervised learning works better in anticausal or confounded problems
     - This can be useful for covariate shift, concept drift, transfer learning, semi-supervised learning

+Swersky, K., Ranzato, M., Buchman, D., Marlin, B. M., & de Freitas, N. (2011).
+On Autoencoders and Score Matching for Energy Based Models.
+ResearchGate, 1201–1208.
+Retrieved from https://www.cs.toronto.edu/~ranzato/publications/Swersky_icml2011.pdf

+    - We discuss continuous-data energy based models (EBMs)
+    - Let the conditional distribution over the visible units is Gaussian
+    - In this case, provide a link between EBM with score matching and a form of regularized autoencoder

 ## 2013